Phoenix32l/Abdullah_Crud_App/readMe.md

 Author: Abdullah Umair

-This project is a todo list applicaiton that follows CRUD principles
+This project is a To Do list application that follows CRUD principles